yah01/cybuf-go/README.md

 # Usage
 CyBuf looks like JSON, there are three differences:
-- CyBuf need not outermost braces
+- CyBuf need not outermost braces (expect in CyBuf stream)
 - CyBuf split attributes by space characters(space,line break,tab...)
-- Attributes without double quotes
+- Attributes of CyBuf have no double quotes